cwatt/cjwattenburger/content/about/aboutme.md

 # About me

 I grew up in Eastern Washington, surrounded by wheat fields and apple orchards.
 My grandpa owned a small fertilizer business and when I was young he would take me on trips to check on his customers' fields with him.
 Those experiences taught me an early appreciation for agriculture, soils, and plants.
 I got my research start through summer internships at the Pacific Northwest National Laboratory, which inspired me to pursue a career in science.
-I'm currently working on my PhD in Soil Science at Cornell.
-Over time I've developed programming and data science skills which excite me as much as the soils and microorganisms that lead me to them.
+Over time I've developed data science skills which excite me as much as the soils and microorganisms that lead me to them.

-My main hobbies include experimenting in the kitchen, reading,  playing roleplaying games with friends, and taking my spoiled cats on walks.
-My husband and I often go on iNaturalist hikes to catalog any and all of the plants, mushrooms, and animals that we can find.
+My main hobbies include pottery, reading, roleplaying games with friends, and taking my spoiled cats on walks.
+My husband and I often go on hikes to catalog any and all of the plants, mushrooms, and animals that we can find on iNaturalist.

 <style type="text/css" media="screen">
 .inat-widget { font-family: Georgia, serif; padding: 10px; line-height: 1;}